EHS604: Integrated Approaches in Environmental Health

 - Instructor(s): Jolliet, Olivier

-- Prerequisites: Grad Status, Completion of approved internship, research or practical experience
+- Advisory Prerequisites: Completion of approved internship, research or practical experience

 |Department||Program||Degree||Competency||Specific course(s) that allow assessment||EHS||Environmental Health Sciences||MPH||Communicate environmental and occupational health findings in writing at a level consistent with peer-reviewed journals, including descriptions of design, results, and interpretation||EHS604|